 - Torn ACL – this injury occurs when the anterior cruciate ligament tears away from the knee joint.
 This can be extremely painful and potentially debilitating.
 Depending on the severity of the injury, therapy for rehabilitation can take 3 to 6 months.
 However, it can take 6 to 9 months to heal if surgery is required.

 - MCL Tear – this is a sprain or tear to the medial collateral ligament.
 This ligament connects the thighbone to the lower leg.
 When injured, symptoms include pain, stiffness, and swelling.
 The pain can range from mild to severe, depending on the extent of the damage.
 This injury can often be treated without surgery unless the ligament is torn in a way that it cannot heal.

 Knee injuries that result from car accidents can be serious.
 If you need weeks or months to recover, you will have to deal with lost wages.
 You may not be able to do the same work as you once did, resulting in loss of earning capacity.
 Knee injuries can affect you in ways you would not have otherwise imagined.

 If you have been in a car accident, it is important that you seek immediate medical attention.
 Knee injury symptoms can sometimes take a while to become apparent.
 If you begin to experience symptoms anytime after your car accident, contact your doctor immediately.
 This is especially the case if you’re going to be filing a personal injury claim against the at-fault drivers’ insurance company.

 Consulting With a Chicago Car Accident Lawyer

 If you suffer a knee injury as a result of another person’s negligent driving, contact a Chicago personal injury lawyer to learn about your legal rights.
 You may be entitled to financial compensation for your medical bills and loss of earnings.
-Call Willens Injury Law Offices at (312) 957-4166.
+Call Willens & Baez at (312) 957-4166.
 We can tell you how to make a claim and what exactly you are entitled to.